 3 in 4 of the most popular seafood species we consume in Singapore are not caught sustainably.
-Think the ikan kuning in nasi lemak, the silver pomfret that goes well with teochew porridge, and the sea bass in fish curry—they are considered to be over-exploited, and could disappear from Singapore’s ecosystem (and our menus) within our lifetime.
+Think of the ikan kuning in nasi lemak, the silver pomfret that goes well with teochew porridge, and the sea bass in fish curry—they are likely sourced from overexploited fish stocks and could disappear within our lifetime.

 In 2020, plastic was the largest category of waste disposed of in Singapore, and only 4% was recycled.
 The remaining plastic waste is either incinerated and buried at Semakau landfill—the nation’s sole landfill—or may end up in the marine environment.

 Discover the environement issues in Singapore and our solution to it.

 Singapore is a haven for biodiversity

 Thanks to our lush greenery and clean waterways, sightings of wildlife like the raffles banded langur, lesser mouse deer and hornbills are becoming more frequent!